exi/rsyncCopyManager/README.md

 First Login
 ===========
-The username and password for the admin user can be specified in the `config.js` file as `defaultUser` and `defaultPassword`.
+The username and password for the admin user can be specified in the `config.js` file as `defaultUser`.